Note

 }

 When using SQL integrated change tracking policy, don't specify a separate data deletion detection policy.
 The SQL integrated change tracking policy has built-in support for identifying deleted rows.
-However, for the deleted rows to be detected automatically, the document key in your search index must be the same as the primary key in the SQL table.
+However, for the deleted rows to be detected automatically, the document key in your search index must be the same as the primary key in the SQL table, and the primary key must be non-clustered.

 High Water Mark Change Detection policy